aylakadamsonuyok/dederat/README.md

 # DedeRAT

 This RAT made inspired by Dede Korkut from Turkish mitology.
 My first RAT project.
 I hope you will like this.

-# Installation

-# DedeRAT

-This RAT made inspired by Dede Korkut from Turkish mitology.
-My first RAT project.
-I hope you will like this.